Overview

 ---|---|---|---|

-Energy Taxation | An energy tax has been levied on coal, lignite, coke and similar products since 2004 | High | Link |
+Energy Taxation | Austria levies taxes on fuel and electricity, coal, lignite, coke and similar products. | High | |

-Obligatory energy audits for large companies | The Energy Efficiency Act commits large companies to conduct energy audits every fourth year. | High | Link |
+Obligatory energy audits for large companies | The Energy Efficiency Act commits large companies to conduct energy audits every fourth year and encourages them to implement energy management systems. | High | Link |